BKaperick/CatanEngine.jl/README.md

+# Catan.jl

+An engine for adding AI players to a party of the extremely popular board game [Settlers of Catan](https://www.catan.com/)

 # How to run the game
 To launch a new or existing game:
 `$julia Catan.jl [CONFIG FILE] [MAP FILE] [SAVE FILE]`